prefix-dev/rattler-build/docs/recipe_file.md

 ```

 For example, let's say we have an environment that has package "a" installed at
 version 1.0.
-If we install package "b" that has a run\_constrained entry of
+If we install package "b" that has a `run\_constrained` entry of
-"a\>1.0", then mamba would need to upgrade "a" in the environment in order to
+"`a\>1.0`", then `mamba` would need to upgrade "a" in the environment in order to
 install "b".

 This is especially useful in the context of virtual packages, where the
-run\_constrained dependency is not a package that mamba manages, but rather a
+`run\_constrained` dependency is not a package that `mamba` manages, but rather a
 [virtual
 package](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-virtual.html)
-that represents a system property that mamba can't change.
+that represents a system property that `mamba` can't change.
 For example, a
-package on linux may impose a run\_constrained dependency on \_\_glibc\>=2.12.
+package on Linux may impose a `run\_constrained` dependency on `\_\_glibc\>=2.12`.
 This is the version bound consistent with CentOS 6.
 Software built against glibc
 2.12 will be compatible with CentOS 6.
-This run\_constrained dependency helps
+This `run\_constrained` dependency helps
-mamba tell the user that a given package can't be installed if their system
+`mamba` tell the user that a given package can't be installed if their system
 glibc version is too old.

 ### Run exports

-Packages may have runtime requirements such as shared libraries (e.g. zlib), which are required for linking at build time, and for resolving the link at run time.
+Packages may have runtime requirements such as shared libraries (e.g. `zlib`), which are required for linking at build time, and for resolving the link at run time.
 Such packages use `run_exports` for defining the runtime requirements to let the dependent packages understand the runtime requirements of the package.

-Example from zlib:
+Example from `zlib`:

 ```yaml
   requirements: